biotorrents/announcement/README.md

 ## Gazelle and Ocelot

 The Oppaitime tracker develops [a security hardened fork](https://git.oppaiti.me/Oppaitime/Gazelle) of the late What.CD's [Gazelle](https://github.com/WhatCD/Gazelle) software.
-The PHP, MySQL, and Sphinx--powered web interface returns data on What.CD's [Ocelot](https://github.com/WhatCD/Ocelot), a daemon written in C++ that manages the peer swarm's activity.
+The PHP, MySQL, and Sphinx–powered web interface returns data on What.CD's [Ocelot](https://github.com/WhatCD/Ocelot), a daemon written in C++ that manages the peer swarm's activity.
 First I made the necessary files and folders.

 ```shell